Optimality of Correlated Sampling Strategies: Introduction

 \section{Introduction}

-In this work, we study \emph{correlated sampling}, a very basic task, variants of which have been considered in the context of sketching algorithms \cite{broder1997resemblance}, approximation algorithms based on rounding linear programming relaxations \cite{kleinberg2002approximation, charikar2002similarity}, the study of parallel repetition \cite{holenstein2007parallel, rao2011parallel, barak2008rounding} and very recently cryptography \cite{Rivest}.
+In this paper, we study \emph{correlated sampling}, a basic task, variants of which have been considered in the context of sketching algorithms~\cite{broder1997resemblance}, approximation algorithms based on rounding linear programming relaxations \cite{kleinberg2002approximation, charikar2002similarity}, the study of parallel repetition \cite{holenstein2007parallel, rao2011parallel, barak2008rounding} and cryptography~\cite{Rivest}.

-This problem involves two players, Alice and Bob, attempting to come to agreement non-interactively.
-Alice and Bob are given distributions $P$ and $Q$ respectively over the same universe $\Omega$.
-Without any interaction, Alice is required to output an element $i \sim P$ and Bob is required to output an element $j \sim Q$, where the players have access to shared randomness.
-The goal is to minimize the disagreement probability $\Pr[i \neq j]$ in terms of the total variation distance $\dTV(P,Q)$ (where the probability is over the shared randomness).
-More formally we define {\em correlated sampling strategies} as follows.
+The \emph{correlated sampling problem} is defined as follows.
+Alice and Bob are given probability distributions $P$ and $Q$, respectively, over a finite set $\Omega$.
+Without any communication, using only shared randomness as the means to coordinate, Alice is required to output an element $a$ distributed according to $P$ and Bob is required to output an element $b$ distributed according to $Q$.
+Their goal is to minimize the disagreement probability $\Pr[a \neq b]$, which we will compare with the total variation distance between $P$ and $Q$, defined as